 - (1) An ArcMap map layout in it showing a map of Texas with gages, coupled with a graph showing evaporation data plotted from the gages.
 In the presentation of information on maps and charts it is important to include sufficient labeling detail so that the information can be clearly and unambiguously interpreted.
 You should include a scale bar to indicate distance, a north arrow to indicate direction and labels or legends with units wherever they are needed to interpret map or quantitative values.
-Let's see some nice cartography!! - (2) The web link (equivalent to http://bit.ly/17zT5BM) for your map so that I can view it online.
+Let's see some nice cartography!! - (2) The web link (equivalent to http://bit.ly/1oDoPL6) for your map so that I can view it online.

 The assignment is due in a week from the date it was assigned in class.

-Please save your solution as a .pdf file and email it to me (maidment@mail.utexas.edu).
+UT Austin: Please email your assignment to maidment@utexas.edu as a PDF document attachment.